We’re replacing and upgrading Greytown’s electricity network.

 Phase one, which began in late 2020, involved a $1.6 million upgrade of the electricity network in western Greytown and included the central business district.

-So the work can be completed as quickly and efficiently as possible, a series of planned, intermittent power outages in eastern Greytown are scheduled to occur during September and October.
+So the work can be completed as quickly and efficiently as possible, a series of planned, intermittent power outages in eastern Greytown are scheduled to occur between November 5 and November 23.

 Your electricity retailer – the company you pay your power bill to – will notify you if an outage is planned for your address.
 Closer to the time, you can also check if the planned outages affect you by visiting here.

 To replace ageing assets to ensure customers, including businesses, in the area have a power supply that meets their needs now and in the future.